MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdIterator.md

 ---

-# AdGroupIterator
+# AdIterator

-Contains the methods for iterating through a list of ad.
+Contains the methods for iterating through a list of ads.
 For information about iterators, see [Iterators](../concepts/iterators.md).